Come and enjoy enjoy some of the best slackpacking hiking trails in South Africa.

 Should you wish to explore opportunities for arranging your own hiking trip at a lower cost than these full-service slackpacking trails we suggest that you consult the “Do-it-Yourself” section of the “Other Activities” page in this website.
 There you will find information on the accommodation available in various Moravian mission villages and the interesting hiking opportunities in the vicinity of each village.

-Accommodation on the Trails
+Accommodation and catering on the Trails

 Accommodation on the Cederberg Heritage Route Trails is either in comfortable guest houses or in community-based homestays in the mission villages.
 Please note that although the homestays are well kept they do not have the bathroom facilities or perhaps the level of comfort that you may be used to.
 Bathrooms will usually have to be shared by the group and the bedroom configuration may require three persons to share a room, given the traditional nature of the cottages in the mission villages.
+Also please note that the catering menus in the mission villages are not able to cope with special diet requirements because of their distance from Clanwilliam and the nearest food shops.

 Community Trail Escorts/Guides